 I had the good fortune to be working for Senator Jack Reed in 1999 when he introduced a resolution (S. Res 199) to establish National Childhood Lead Poisoning Prevention Week in October.
 It is both ironic and sad that during the one week each year when we celebrate childhood lead poisoning prevention, we are simultaneously engaged in a battle to protect one of the key federal childhood lead poisoning prevention programs from evisceration.

-Finally, and this is the big one, set up a meeting with your Senators and Representative when he or she is home for recess.
+Finally, and this is the big one, set up a meeting with your senators and representative when he or she is home for recess.
 These in-person meetings are what really count.
 Your face, your story, your facts—that’s what can get a policymaker pointed in the right direction.
-If you have a local meeting, please let Jane Malone know how it went.
-Also, she can provide all of the background documents and guidance that you will need to make the meeting a success.
+If you have a local meeting, please let us know how it went.
+Also, our policy director can provide all of the background documents and guidance that you will need to make the meeting a success.